18 Tips for a Plastic-free (ish) Kitchen on a Budget

 Have you started batch cooking more?
 Maybe your flimsy plastic containers have broken or you’ve started using a refill store.

-Whatever reason you’re in need of more storage options, reusing jars from your food shopping (like pasta sauce) for storage is wonderful.
+Whatever reason you need more storage options, reusing jars from your food shopping (like pasta sauce) for storage is wonderful.

 Not only does it keep the food in your pantry fresh, but it helps you manage your inventory as you can see what’s inside easily.
 I know exactly what is in my home now that it’s in glass jars and I even use them in the freezer.